Russia's economy in crisis as sanctions bite | DW | 28.02.2022

 BP has also moved to cut its ties with Russian oil company Rosneft, divesting itself of a 20% stake in the company.

-Elsewhere, European football's governing body, UEFA, is looking at legal options to end its decadelong sponsorship deal with Gazprom, worth around €40 million a year to the football authorities.
+Elsewhere, European football's governing body, UEFA, is looking at legal options to end its decadelong sponsorship deal with Gazprom, worth around €40 million ($44 million) a year to the football authorities.

 Edited by: Hardy Graupner